GameStop Corp. (GME) on Track to Reach $16.00 in a Year

 Sponsored

-The stock witnessed a -23.65% loss in the last 1 month and extending the period to 3 months gives it a -14.28%, and is -0.96% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.96% over the week and 6.82% over the month.
+The stock witnessed a -22.95% gain in the last 1 month and extending the period to 3 months gives it a -25.92%, and is -12.57% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.59% over the week and 7.16% over the month.

 GameStop Corp.
 (GME) Analyst Forecasts